psd/word-search/README.md

 # Word search

-Search a dictionary for words for wordle, dutrigortle etc
+Search a dictionary for words for wordle, duotrigortle etc
 ```
 python -m wordsearch --help